in

 Then we’ll show you how to set up almost any smoker for perfect smoked pulled chicken!

-The Best Type of Chicken for Smoked Pulled Chicken
+Type of Chicken

 For smoked pulled chicken, you technically can use ANY type of smoked chicken you like.